Military comeback a distant dream for Afghan Taliban

 That also suggests it thinks the odds of a complete takeover are slim and is instead looking for major gains in the political arena.

-Taliban spokesman Zabihullah Mujahid said it was too soon to say how political maneuvers towards peace negotiations could unfold, although the Taliban was open to conciliation.
+Taliban spokesman Zabihullah Mujahid said it was too soon to say how political manoeuvres towards peace negotiations could unfold, although the Taliban was open to conciliation.

 But there are questions over how cohesive the Taliban can remain.